robertbenjamin/life/README.md

 ### Introduction to Beliefs

 ### Core Beliefs
-**Difficulty of following a belief and number of followers of a belief has no correlation to validity of that belief.**
+**Human opinion and actions do not create truths.** In other words, there is no correlation between the effort put into maintaining a belief and the validity of the belief itself.
+If someone goes through great difficulties to uphold something they belief, it does not make it more or less true — beliefs should always be judged on their own merit.

-**Never, ever, ever forget the sunk cost fallacy.**
+**Never, ever, forget the sunk cost fallacy.** Following the previous assertion — you should never continue to cling to a belief if you discover something that falsifies it.
+It does not matter how long you've believed something or how much effort you have put into believing it.
+This is easy to understand in concept but incredibly difficult to practice.